 If your pet is showing signs of fear do not react or make a fuss as this will make matters worse.
 As difficult as it may be, try to ignore fearful behaviour.

-Anxiety in the animal can be reduced by altering feeding regimes.
-Feeding later in the evening will encourage the animal to eat during what are anxiety creating periods.
+Anxiety in your animals can be reduced by altering feeding regimes.
+Feeding later in the evening will encourage the animal to eat during anxiety triggering periods.

-Licking objects such as Kongs filled with peanut butter will help reduce stress.
+Licking objects such as Kongs filled with a little peanut butter or specific pet treats will help reduce stress.

-Horses, ponies and donkeys that live in areas where there is a considerable amount of Halloween related noise should be securely stabled to prevent them doing damage to themselves.
+Horses, ponies and donkeys that live in areas where there is a considerable amount of Halloween related noise should be securely stabled to prevent them from escaping or doing damage to themselves.

-Unfortunately stray animals sometimes bear the brunt of Halloween pranks.
-If you witness an animal being subjected to cruel treatment, please notify your local Gardai and contact the ISPCA National Animal Cruelty Helpline on 1890 515 515.
+Unfortunately stray animals can sometimes bear the brunt of Halloween pranks.
+If you witness an animal being subjected to cruel treatment, please notify your local Gardai immediately and contact the ISPCA National Animal Cruelty Helpline in confidence on 1890 515 515 or report cruelty online here http://www.ispca.ie/cruelty_complaint.
 Please help us stop the mistreatment of innocent animals.

 Taking a little precaution will ensure your pets stay safe and calm during Halloween ensuring it is an enjoyable time for everyone.